Elizabeth Warren ends 2019 with dip in fundraising

 Democratic presidential candidate Sen. Elizabeth Warren brought in $21.2 million during the October-December quarter of fundraising – a haul that’s down nearly $3.5 million from the previous three months.

-The new fourth-quarter fundraising numbers from the populist senator from Massachusetts – announced by her presidential campaign Friday – come as Warren’s experienced a dip in support in her national and early voting state poll numbers the past couple months.
+The new fourth-quarter fundraising numbers from the populist senator from Massachusetts – announced by her presidential campaign Friday – come as Warren has experienced a dip in support in her national and early voting state poll numbers the past couple months.

 And Warren’s haul, while still substantial, trails the three other top-tier contenders for the Democratic presidential nomination.